-The Himalayan cat is medium sized and very similar to the Persian cat and in the same time, she contains many of her features such as short legs and round body.
+The Himalayan cat is medium-sized and very similar to the Persian cat and at the same time, she contains many of her features such as short legs and round body.

 However, they are different than Persians in eye colour and coat variation.
 The eye colour is blue and the coat variations could be:

-Similar as Persian, the Himalayan has two facial variations:
+Similar to Persian, the Himalayan has two facial variations: